robogeek42/fac/README.md

 - Belts.
 - Items that can be moved by belts.
 - Inventory

-To add:
 - Machine functionality
 - Movements from/to belts/machines
-- Mining/Forestry (part done)
+- Mining/Forestry
+- recipies, manual generation
+- 1st Game!

+To add:
-- SOUND!
+- SOUND

-And that is before any overt optimisation, although I can't help myself
+Needs optimisation